 Molly McNulty accompanies her boyfriend Ryan Usher to England to visit his family estate.
 As they drive there, two ghostly children appear on the road, causing them to crash.
-With Ryan suffering from a head wound, Molly goes on alone to the Usher house.
+With Ryan wounded, Molly goes on alone to the Usher house.
 She is welcomed in and meets Ryan’s uncle Roderick who suffers from a crippling hyper-acuteness of the senses.
-Molly then discovers that Roderick has lied about Ryan being safe in hospital and that he is in fact dead.
+As she settles in, Molly then discovers that Roderick has lied about Ryan being safe in hospital and that he is in fact dead.
 She soon realises that Roderick has made her prisoner in the house with the intent of impregnating her in order to carry on the Usher line.

 This was about the fifth film version of Edgar Allan Poe’s short story The Fall of the House of Usher (1839) – see bottom of page for other versions.
-The classic period of Poe movies came during the 1960s with Roger Corman’s The House of Usher (1960) and six-and-a-half other Poe follow-ups that Corman subsequently made, usually all starring Vincent Price.
-This version of The House of Usher came out amid a spate of Poe remakes that were made around 1989-91 and included the likes of the Roger Corman produced Masque of Red Death (1989) and The Haunting of Morella (1990), Luigi Cozzi’s The Black Cat (1990), George Romero and Dario Argento’s anthology Two Evil Eyes (1990), Fred Olen Ray’s The Haunting Fear (1991) and Stuart Gordon’s The Pit and the Pendulum (1991), as well as another version of Masque of the Red Death (1990), which was also from this film’s director Alan Birkinshaw and producer Harry Alan Towers and told a modernised version of the tale.
-Towers also made another Poe adaptation during this period with Buried Alive (1990).
+The classic period of Poe adaptations came during the 1960s with Roger Corman’s The House of Usher (1960) and six-and-a-half other Poe follow-ups that Corman subsequently made, usually all starring Vincent Price.
+This version of The House of Usher came out amid a spate of Poe remakes that were made around 1989-91 and included the likes of the Roger Corman produced Masque of Red Death (1989) and The Haunting of Morella (1990), Luigi Cozzi’s The Black Cat (1990), George Romero and Dario Argento’s anthology Two Evil Eyes (1990), Fred Olen Ray’s The Haunting Fear (1991) and Stuart Gordon’s The Pit and the Pendulum (1991), as well as another version of The Masque of the Red Death (1989) from this film’s director Alan Birkinshaw and producer Harry Alan Towers that told a modernised version of the tale.
+Towers also made another Poe adaptation during this period with Buried Alive (1989).

 Alas, beyond a few superficialities, what we end up with bears little resemblance to Poe’s The Fall of the House of Usher.
 Moreover, the film turns into something quite different to what it started out as.
-At first, it seems like an imprisonment thriller along the lines of something like The Fanatic/Die, Die, My Darling (1965) but then in the last half-hour it turns into a variant on the creaky old mad-relative-in-the-attic tale with a dishevelled Donald Pleasence introduced and, for some reason, killing everybody with a power drill that he has attached to his wrist.
-None of this has any equivalent in the original short story.
+At first, it seems like an Imprisonment Thriller along the lines of something like The Fanatic/Die, Die, My Darling (1965), but then in the last half-hour it turns into a variant on the creaky old mad-relative-in-the-attic tale with a dishevelled Donald Pleasence introduced and, for some reason, killing everybody with a power drill that he has attached to his wrist.
+None of this has any equivalent in the original Poe short story.

-Other adaptations of The Fall of the House of Usher include:- – Jean Epstein’s French silent version The Fall of the House of Usher (1928); The Fall of the House of Usher (1928), a short silent British version; a dreary and not very faithful British version The Fall of the House of Usher (1949); Roger Corman’s The House of Usher (1960) starring Vincent Price; the inept tv variation The Fall of the House of Usher (1979) with Martin Landau; Jesus Franco’s cheap The Fall of the House of Usher (1983) with Howard Vernon; Harry Alan Towers’ cheap House of Usher (1989) with Oliver Reed; Ken Russell’s demented variation The Fall of the Louse of Usher (2002); the low-budget modernised The House of Usher (2006); David DeCoteau’s softcore gay House of Usher (2008); and as an episode of the animated anthology Extraordinary Tales (2015); the gender-flipped Lady Usher (2020) starring Theresa Santiago; The Fall of Usher (2021); and the tv mini-series The Fall of the House of Usher (2023), which incorporates a medley of Poe stories.
+Other adaptations of The Fall of the House of Usher include:- – Jean Epstein’s French silent version The Fall of the House of Usher (1928); The Fall of the House of Usher (1928), a short silent British version; a dreary and not very faithful British version The Fall of the House of Usher (1949); Roger Corman’s The House of Usher (1960) starring Vincent Price; the inept tv variation The Fall of the House of Usher (1979) with Martin Landau; Jesus Franco’s cheap The Fall of the House of Usher (1983) with Howard Vernon; Ken Russell’s demented variation The Fall of the Louse of Usher (2002); the low-budget modernised The House of Usher (2006); David DeCoteau’s softcore gay House of Usher (2008); as an episode of the animated anthology Extraordinary Tales (2015); the gender-flipped Lady Usher (2020) starring Theresa Santiago; The Fall of Usher (2021); and the tv mini-series The Fall of the House of Usher (2023), which incorporates a medley of Poe stories.